Charmian Clift

-Charmian Clift (30 August 19238 July 1969) was an Australian writer and essayist.
+Charmian Clift (30 August 1923 – 8 July 1969) was an Australian writer.
 She was the second wife and literary collaborator of George Johnston.

-Biography
+Early life

+Clift was born 30 August 1923 in Kiama, a coastal town 120 kilometres south of Sydney.

+In 1941 she won a Beach Girl competition run by Pix magazine and soon after moved to Sydney where she did modelling work to supplement her main job as an usherette at the Minerva Theatre.
+In 1942, aged 19, she became pregnant and gave up her child for adoption.
+Her child grew up to become Suzanne Chick, who at the age of 48 discovered who her birth mother was, and wrote a book about the experience.
+One of Suzanne Chick's children is the writer, survivalist, and television host Gina Chick.

+In April 1943 Clift enlisted in the Australian Army, where she gained the rank of Lance Bombardier in charge of a group of gunners housed in Drummoyne.

+Career

-Clift was born in Kiama, New South Wales in 1923.
-She married George Johnston in 1947.
-They had three children, the eldest of whom was the poet Martin Johnston.
-After Clift and Johnston's collaboration High Valley (1949) won them recognition as writers, they left Australia with their young family, working in London before relocating to the Greek island of Kalymnos and later Hydra to try living by the pen.
-She met the songwriter Leonard Cohen whilst there in 1960.
+After Clift and husband George Johnston's collaboration High Valley (1949) won them recognition as writers, they left Australia with their young family, working in London.
+In November 1954 they relocated to the Greek island of Kalymnos and later Hydra to try living by the pen.
+She met the songwriter Leonard Cohen while there in 1960.

 Johnston returned to Australia to receive the accolades of his Miles Franklin Award-winner My Brother Jack.
 Clift moved back to Sydney with their children in 1964, after which her memoirs Mermaid Singing and Peel Me a Lotus and her novel Honour's Mimic became successes.

 She was also well known for the 240 essays she wrote between 1964 and 1969 for The Sydney Morning Herald and The Herald in Melbourne.
 They were collected in the books Images in Aspic and The World of Charmian Clift.
 In the meantime, Clift and Johnston's marriage was disintegrating under the pressures of their drinking habits and the problems their children had settling into life in Sydney.

 On 8 July 1969, the eve of the publication of Johnston's novel Clean Straw for Nothing, Clift committed suicide by taking an overdose of barbiturates in Mosman, a Sydney suburb, while considerably affected by alcohol.
-Academics Paul Genoni and Tanya Dalziell suggest in their 2018 book Half the Perfect World that it was the impending publication of Johnston's novel, which Clift knew would lay bare her infidelities whilst on the island of Hydra, which prompted her to suicide.
+Academics Paul Genoni and Tanya Dalziell suggest in their 2018 book Half the Perfect World that it was the impending publication of Johnston's novel, which Clift knew would lay bare her infidelities while on the island of Hydra, which prompted her to suicide.
 In her posthumously published article My Husband George in that month's edition of POL magazine, she wrote:

+Clift's autobiographical books Mermaid Singing and Peel Me A Lotus were reissued by Muswell Press in 2021, with new introductions written by novelist Polly Samson, whose own 2020 bestselling novel A Theatre For Dreamers is a fictionalized account of life on Hydra in the 1960s, featuring real-life characters including Clift, Johnston and Cohen.